Who Was Flora Macdonald?

 London, she was allowed to live outside of it, under guard until 1747,

 when she was finally released.

 On 6 November 1750, at the age of 28, Flora married Allan

-The couple lived on the Isle of Skye where they subsequently
+lived on the Isle of Skye where they subsequently raised five sons